 Cabinetry – Natural wood, in darker shades such as mahogany and walnut, and painted white is what’s trending in cabinetry lately.
 Also, the heavy or overwrought detailing on cabinets is slowly fading away, making way for drawer fronts and full overlay slab paneled doors.

 Hardware – Finger pulls are increasingly being preferred over the traditional decorative hardware.
 It could either be a small finger grab on top of the panel, or a pulls cutting into the panel wall.
 The essence of the approach being, to reduce visual clutter.

 Socially integrated – The concept of the dining table and a separate dining room has faded away to make way for a more social kitchen space.
 Today, kitchen integrate the kitchen and dining rooms with very large islands, that accommodate for dining, prep work, and cooking.
 It makes the kitchen a social place where the kids can be watched closely doing their homework, while parents are preparing for meals.

 The fading of the pendant lighting – The concept of pendant lighting is also loosing value, as kitchens are becoming more and more multi-tasking.
 Pendant lighting, which was earlier used to create a focal point, for the eye to stop at the worktop, is slowly fading away.

 Have more kitchen trends to share?
 Post them in the comments below.
-And, to browse through the largest selection of marble kitchen worktops in UK, or the brightest range of Carrara marble worktop in London, visit us at www.mkwsurfaces.co.uk.
+And, to browse through the largest selection of marble kitchen worktops in UK, or the brightest range of Carrara marble and granite worktop in London, visit us at www.mkwsurfaces.co.uk.